Carl J. Hartmann III | Attorney

 When David vanquished Goliath, the Israelites rewarded him by making him their King.
 While Hyperlaw's vanquishing of West's monopoly over judicial opinions may be far less impressive, all it asks for its efforts is that it be reimbursed for the substantial legal fees West forced it to incur in order to vindicate the public's right of access to judicial opinions.
 It prevailed against an adversary that did all that it could to make this litigation as expensive as possible, no doubt hoping that a small company such as Hyperlaw would not stay the course.
 In these circumstances, the court continues to be of the view that Hyperlaw is entitled to an award of the entirety of its attorneys' fees.

 a.
-The original district judge recused herself from hearing the case after HyperLaw’s arguments and a petition for mandamus to the Second Circuit.
+The original district judge recused herself from hearing the case after HyperLaw’s arguments and a petition for mandamus to the Second Circuit in which Hyperlaw raised the issue of West's unual relationship with many judges and justices in terms of awards, travel and gifts.
 HyperLaw v.
 West Publishing I (Recusal of Judge Preska) 1995 U.S.Dist.Lexis 3820 (S.D.N.Y.
 1995).
+On March 5, 1995 the Star-Tribune published a series of articles regarding this same topic, to which HyperLaw contributed content and information.
+See Articles.

 b.
 West unsuccessfully challenged the right of HyperLaw and the other plaintiff Matthew Bender to bring the suit.
 HyperLaw v.
 West Publishing II (Justiciability), 1996 U.S. Dist.
 LEXIS 5871; 39 U.S.P.Q.2D (BNA) 1079; Copy.
 L. Rep. (CCH) P27,505; 24 Media L. Rep. 1972 (S.D.N.Y.
 1996).